-The cruise industry's "Wave Season," which takes place between January and March, is when cruise lines showcase their very best extra-value offers for the year to come.
+The cruise industry's wave season is a sales period that has historically taken place between January and March, but wave season deals may appear as early as the first week of December.
+The idea is that cruise lines -- mainstream, river and luxury alike -- have an early opportunity to showcase their very best extra-value offers for the year to come.
 Many offer major sales during this time frame, and if you're a savvy shopper, you can take advantage of these promotions to get a great deal on your next cruise vacation.
 We'll show you how.

 What Is Wave Season?

-Historically, a large percentage of cruise travelers book their vacations at sea in the early months of the year.
+Wave season was born out of the recognition that a large percentage of cruisers book their sailings in the early months of the year.
 The combination of a new year with an empty calendar and, for most of us, chilly winter weather gets travelers thinking about sunny island getaways and the vacations to come.
 So, bookings take off.
-To capitalize on this cruise booking state of mind, cruise lines and travel agents offer extra incentives -- typically free perks and reduced cruise fares -- in the hopes that the promotions will be the final push travelers need to book those cruises.
+To capitalize on this cruise-booking state of mind, cruise lines and travel agents offer extra incentives -- typically free perks and reduced cruise fares -- in the hopes that the promotions will be the final push travelers need to book those cruises.

 How Do I Get the Best Deal?

-Wave Season is not for everyone.
+Wave season is not the be-all and end-all of cruise promotions.
 If you want a dirt-cheap cruise fare -- perhaps one of those less-than-$75-per-night deals that you can brag about to your friends -- you might be better off waiting for a last-minute sale.
-Wave Season deals are for travelers who want value for money, such as an upgrade to a nicer cabin or free onboard credit for some guilt-free indulgence at the spa or onboard boutiques.
+Wave season deals are for travelers who want value for money, such as an upgrade to a nicer cabin or free onboard credit for some guilt-free indulgence at the spa or onboard boutiques.
 Fares are generally discounted, but they don't hit rock-bottom at this time.

 To get the biggest bang for your buck, follow these three steps:

-Evaluate the sales: As you look for sales through the cruise lines or your favorite travel agency, be an active -- rather than a passive -- deal-hunter.
-Read the fine print, because sometimes the discount or perk being advertised won't apply to the specific itinerary or cabin category you're interested in.
-Don't forget to check expiration dates, too; some lines give you only a few weeks to take advantage of their offers, while others give you a couple of months.
+As you look for sales through the cruise lines or your favorite travel agency, be an active, rather than a passive, deal-hunter.
+Read the fine print because sometimes the discount or perk being advertised won't apply to the specific itinerary or cabin category you're interested in.
+Don't forget to check expiration dates, too.
+Some lines give you only a few weeks to take advantage of their offers, while others give you a couple of months.
 These steps let you evaluate what this year's promotions are and how good they are.

-Another helpful trick: Always compare cruise line promotions with the same sailings sold through an agent.
+Another helpful trick is to always compare cruise line promotions with the same sailings sold through an agent.
 Often, agencies will offer additional incentives above what the cruise lines are offering.
 For example, one cruise line might offer two-for-one cruise fares and free airfare on select Europe cruises.
-But another might throw in perks such as prepaid gratuities, onboard credit, spa credits, shore excursion credits and a welcome bottle of champagne.
+But another might throw in perks like prepaid gratuities, onboard credit, spa credits, shore excursion credits and a welcome bottle of Champagne.
 If you don't see any advertised discounts, call and ask.
-Sometimes agencies are able to offer better perks and prices than they list on their Web sites and in promotional materials.
+Sometimes agencies are able to offer better perks and prices than those listed on their websites and in promotional materials.